TOCCATA HOUSE MUSIC SCHOOL

-We are a private run music school, offering private classes on a one to one basis at our music school based at Drogheda Grammar School, Mornington Road, Drogheda.
+We are a private run music school, offering private classes on a one to one basis at our music school based at 43 Fair Street and Drogheda Grammar School, Mornington Road, Drogheda.

-Toccata House Music School has a strong emphasis on child protection policies with each teacher being Garda Vetted every 3 years and also Tusla certified as well.
-(Copies of individual teachers vetting and Tusla certificates are available to see on site at DGS.).
-Teacher s have also read and signed our risk assessment and safe guarding polices which are strictly adhered too.
+Toccata House Music School has a strong emphasis on child protection policies with each teacher being GARDA Vetted every 3 years and also TUSLA certified as well.
+(Copies of individual teachers vetting and TUSLA certificates are available to see on site at venues).
+Teachers have also read and signed our risk assessment and safe guarding polices which are strictly adhered too.